As if we don’t have enough to worry about during menopause – mood swings, hot flashes, night sweats, fatigue – add joint pain to the list.

 Alternative therapies can have a significant impact on some.
-A massage or acupuncture have been known to work wonders to ease aches and pains for many.
+Massage or acupuncture have both been known to work wonders to ease aches and pains for many.

-While typical pain relievers such as ibuprofen can be used short-term, they are not intended for a week after week use.
+While typical pain relievers such as ibuprofen can be used short-term, they are not intended for week-after-week use.
 Hormone Replacement Therapy (HRT) has mixed results for menopause and joint pain… some studies show sustained reduction in joint pain; however, others link HRT to heart issues, so more definitive studies are needed regarding its safety.